Reevaluation of the Safe Yield of the Beaumont Basin

 Beaumont Basin Watermaster (On-Going)

-- Incorporates a detailed analysis of pumping for agricultural operations and land use changes associated with urbanization, and
+- Incorporates a detailed analysis of pumping for agricultural operations.

 - Successfully calibrated for the period from 1927 through 2013.

 The Beaumont Basin groundwater flow model was successfully calibrated and used to reevaluate

 the safe yield of the basin under three potential future basin operational scenarios.